How to Clean Hardwood Floors: The Ultimate Guide to Floor Maintenance

 Go over the floor using the clean mop

-Grab your favorite drink, sit back and admire your sparkly clean floor.
+Pour yourself your favorite drink, sit back and admire your sparkly clean floor.
+You've earned it!

-1. Remove belongings and furniture from the area that needs cleaning
+1. Clear furniture and belongings from the cleaning area

 This is the same as the first step for washing hardwood floors with a modern surface seal above.